 Are you thinking of travelling through South East Asia overland?
 If it’s epic journeys and a great mix of cultures you’re after, the route I took from Singapore to Vietnam by train last year is perfect.

 I travelled from Singapore to Vietnam entirely overland.
 The route saw me travel more than 4,500km in total, through five countries: Singapore, Malaysia, Thailand, Cambodia, and Vietnam.
 In total, I took ten trains, three buses, two ferries, and a whole bunch of taxis, rickshaws, and mopeds.
 This guide is everything you need to know about how to recreate the trip, or a similar one, for yourself!
 Everything from how to plan a train journey through South East Asia, to what the loos are like on Asian trains, and everything in between.

 If you have any questions that I haven’t covered here, feel free to get in touch.
 I would LOVE the chance to chat more about my trip – or help you plan your own!

 Disclaimer: I paid for the entire trip myself and no brands are paying for my endorsement.
 This post contains a few affiliate links, which means I’ll make a few pennies for anything you book on my recommendation (at no extra cost to you).

-1. How to Plan a Rail Trip Through Asia
+- 1. How to Plan a Train Trip Through South East Asia

 - 2. Suggested Itinerary and Map

-4. How to Book Trains in SE Asia
+- 4. How to Book Trains in South East Asia

 - 5. The Journey, Section by Section